-Visuals have the potential to add so much to a learning experience.
-The human brain devotes more resources to processing visual information than any other sense, for those who are sighted.
+Visuals have the potential to add meaning to a learning experience because the human brain devotes more resources to processing visual information than to any other sense.
 Yet it is often difficult to know which graphics to use for eLearning.
-This is particularly true when the content involves abstract concepts—ideas about things we can’t see or touch from subjects as diverse as finance, soft skills, science, medicine, technology and more.
+This is particularly true when the content is quantitative or conceptual.
+Abstract graphics can represent things we can’t see or touch from subjects as diverse as finance, soft skills, science, medicine, technology and more.

 This type of content may be best represented by using abstract or nonrepresentational graphics.
 Here are some guidelines for transforming abstractions into a visual format.
 I hope you find these useful.
 For a related article on this topic, see Using Graphics to Improve Learning.

 Are you explaining a system or entity?

 If your content involves describing components of a system, organization or entity, use a schematic diagram to depict an overview of it.
 Many learners benefit from seeing the big picture view.
 It provides a framework for constructing future knowledge.
 In the diagram, include all the components of the system and use connecting lines to indicate relationships.

 Does the system or entity have a clear hierarchy?